 Riflery focuses primarily on gun safety.
 Our rifle range is located on acreage just up the road but separate from main Camp.
 Many camps no longer teach this course.
 VBYC chooses to keep riflery because it provides campers the opportunity to promote the seriousness of the safe use of guns.

 Campers shoot from a covered pavilion with a wooden floor, and use .22-caliber rifles to shoot at bull’s-eye targets that hang from a sand mound.
 The campers are approximately 25 ft. from the target and are not allowed to step off of the covered pavilion.
+Campers are in the prone position (lying down) during contact with the rifles.

 Some campers are not comfortable shooting a rifle, which is fine, as they still learn much about gun safety.
 That said we find that most campers think riflery is an awesome class.